 There are other teachings to be passed along in developing apostolic leaders that will be given in other entrepreneurial principles.
 However, moving forward with an understanding of Self- and Social-Awareness, everything must be geared towards a pattern that others can follow.
 Kumar understood this through his Self- and Social-Awareness by looking at Paul.
 He said, “Everything Paul did, we can do.”
 However, there was a disconnect, “I saw many churches with buildings, that is a very big problem.
 Can you tell others what you did, so that they can do that?”
 The principle is “Anything you do, other must also be able to do.”
 We must have a Self- and Social-Awareness that his driven by a heart like Kumar to say, “I live for God and I live for the 80 leaders watching me.”

 Cognitive Ambidexterity

+Cognitive Ambidexterity is the ability to alternate between prediction and creation logic.
+Prediction logic is any known information from research, experience, or training.
+Creation logic is the ability is to conduct a trial experiment or observe a similar circumstance to develop new information when there was no previous known information for the specific circumstance.
+For a movement leader, this means being adaptable to new communities and cultures while building on existing experience in church planting.